christianmkg/mkgmarketingweb/_posts/2013-07-22-diary-of-a-digital-marketing-intern-4-of-5-the-benefits-of-working-for-a-small-business.md

 <p>I am surrounded every day at work by a level of skill and knowledge that I might not have been exposed to if I had taken an internship at a larger company.</p>

 <p>Interns do not usually work with the CEO and the COO of a company.
-Not to mention MKG's Director of Search who lives in Portland,Â <a href="http://www.christianbullock.net/" target="_blank">Christian Bullock</a>, is always willing and able to help me better understand all things 'Search Marketing.'</p>
+Not to mention MKG's Director of Search who lives in Portland, <a href="http://www.christianbullock.net/" target="_blank">Christian Bullock</a>, is always willing and able to help me better understand all things 'Search Marketing.'</p>

 <p>In addition to all the knowledge I've knowingly gleaned from this internship, I've benefitted in ways that I'm not yet aware of.
 Being around Mike and Kerry for seven weeks has given me the opportunity to learn from their work methods and habits.
 I've seen how they manage time, overcome obstacles, communicate with clients and more.</p>